What are Elements?

 How to Download Elements

-You can download new elements from the Alight Motion web site here.
-There's a convenient link to that page right in Alight Motion in the Add menu.
-Just tap the + button, then Elements, and then click the download icon at the bottom right.
+You can download new elements from the Alight Motion website here.
+There's a convenient link to that page right in Alight Motion.
+Just go to the the Elements tab in the Alight Motion home screen, then tap the Download icon at the top of the list of elements.

 From a Web Link

 If someone shares a project or element with you (scroll down to "Sharing Elements" to learn how), you'll get a link that looks like this: http://alight.link/YvtztGaGf5HYTvUB8 (the links start with "http://alight.link" but the end part is different for each one).

 Just open the link on your device with Alight Motion installed, and you'll get a popup asking if you want to import the project.